Carroll County Animal Protection League

 June 1st.
 2016 Update: As soon as the local contractors who are installing the rough-in plumbing, and the cement acquire the "Performance Bond" required by Morton Buildings, Inc. for them to have to work under Morton's, construction will continue.
 We will update you as soon as possible.
 Thank you for your continued support!

 May 25th, 2016 Update.
 The plumbing permit has been approved and paid for at a cost of $1,620.00.
-As soon as the contract is signed from Morton Buildings, Inc. the rough-in plumbing will be started and the concrete flooring is to follow.
+As soon as the contract is signed from Morton Buildings, Inc. the rough-in plumbing will be started.
 We will update this as soon as we know when this will be started.
 Thank you for your continued support!

 Tuesday, May 10th, 2016:

 The Carroll County Animal Protection League was presented a check today for $715.76 by the Carroll Hills Industries volunteers.
 Sabrina Seal is the Integration Coordinator and Heidi Dunn is the Communications Employment Specialist.